 whether you’re in the city for a few days or a little longer, digging a litter deeper into the hidden sights of the city offers all of us the opportunity to find something a little more secret and off the beaten path…

-…with some pretty epic gems to be discovered!
+…with some pretty epic gems to be discovered.

-Take a look below at some of the very best secret sights that most visitors forget to see!
+Take a look below at some of the very best secret sights that most visitors forget to see.

-1) See the resting place of Lord Voldermort?
+2.)
+The resting place of Lord Voldemort

 J.K Rowling would often write her manuscript nearby which explains the connection.
 Believe it or just pop it down to coincidence, this little piece of hearsay is most definitely hear-to-stay! 😉

-4) Take a peek at where Trainspotting was written
+3.)
+See where Trainspotting was written